 What is your involvement on campus?

-Can you tell me about your undergraduate internship experience?
+Can you tell me about your research and internship experiences?

-What are your career goals after graduating from Mason?
+What are your goals after graduating from Mason?

 I am looking to further my involvement with social entrepreneurship.
 I hope to open up my own consulting group.
 I would love to return to Europe and live there for several years.

 What has been your most meaningful experience at Mason?